-Nevada State University has developed a process required for submission of grant proposals by faculty.
+Nevada State University has developed a process for submission of grant proposals by faculty.
 Contracts and grants are external funds received through formal written application to federal, state, and local agencies, corporations, foundations, and other agencies.
-These funds supplement the institution's state-appropriated funding level to assist the institution in meeting its goals.
+These funds supplement the institution's state-appropriated funding to assist the institution in meeting its goals.
 While contracts and grants may assist NSU in providing a margin of excellence, the institution does not rely on grant funds to replace the regular operating budget.
-All grants and contracts are awarded to Nevada State University or the Foundation rather than to the Proposal Initiator/Project Director.
-NSU accepts fiduciary responsibility for all grants and contracts awarded, acting as the fiscal agent.
-Therefore, the institution is responsible for fulfilling the project's objectives and requirements with the exception of faculty study grants awarded directly to a faculty member.
+With few exceptions, grants and contracts are awarded to Nevada State University or the Foundation rather than to the proposal initiator/project director; NSU accepts fiduciary responsibility for such grants and contracts awarded, acting as the fiscal agent.
+Therefore, the institution is responsible for fulfilling the project's objectives and requirements, with the exception of faculty study grants awarded directly to a faculty member (as approved by NS's Office of Grants Awards Services).
 NSU's contracts and grants procedures are in compliance with policies established by NSHE.

-The development of an idea for a grant proposal generally begins with a staff or faculty member's discussion with their immediate administrative supervisor or Academic Dean.
-The proposed grant must relate directly to and ensure conformity with the state purpose and mission of Nevada State University.
+The development of an idea for a grant proposal generally begins with a faculty member's discussion with their immediate administrative supervisor or academic dean.
+The proposed grant must relate directly to and ensure conformity with the purpose and mission of Nevada State University.
 If the proposal is approved by the appropriate administrator/dean, the initiator should reach out to the Office of Grants Awards Services (OGAS) to review the funding opportunity by submitting a Grant Funding Review Form.
 The initiator will then be provided with a "Preliminary Grant Checklist and Approval Form."
 The initiator must identify funding sources, prepare a proposal synopsis, and submit the completed approval form to OGAS.
 OGAS will route the grant approval form to the Provost's Office and the Executive Team for approval.
 If the proposal is approved, the initiator may begin formal proposal activities, including developing a detailed budget proposal and providing required certifications and documentation for the application.